U.S.A and Canada Europe Asia

 Globe Trekker

-Registered trademark of GlobeTrekker Globe Trekker is another travel program that we enjoy.
-Each week a presenter (Ian Wright and Justine Shapiro are our favorites) travels to some exotic locale and gives a very entertaining tour of the place on a budget.
+Globe Trekker is another travel program that we enjoy.
+Each week a presenter (Ian Wright, Meghan McCormick, Justine Shapiro, Zay Harding, and others) travels to some exotic locale and gives a very entertaining tour of the place on a budget.
 We've seen some episodes (after the fact) of places we have been, such as Alaska and New Zealand.
 It was neat to see Ian enjoying McCarthy, Alaska, and bungying off the Kawarau Bridge in Queenstown just like we did.
-And some of the episodes we have seen, such as Justine's "La Ruta Maya", have inspired us to visit new places.

-On 5/29/2003, I had the opportunity during an online chat to ask Ian the same question that I had asked Michael Palin.
+On 5/29/2003, I had the opportunity during an online chat to ask Ian Wright the same question that I had asked Michael Palin.
 Here's his response:

 stephanie:Do you consider traveling with a camera crew to give you more or less of an "authentic" experience than the average traveler?
 Being a member of the press must give you access to many opportunities that a regular person would not have, but at the same time, has it been a hindrance because there are certain things and events that people do not want you to film?